CodingDog-CD/WriteWhileReading/ReservedTopics.md

 - How does Linux package management work
 - think how to improve presentation ability
 - think how to improve analytic thinking and summarization ability
+- use kubebuilder to build a kubernetes controller project

 ## Solace
 - How to connect to Solace using command line